syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 //+kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete
 ```

-This is fairly broad permissions since it allows all verbs, but you can limit these based on very specific needs.
+This is fairly broad permissions since it allows all verbs, but these can be limited these based on very specific needs.
 Kubebuilder will then translate this into the necessary service accounts when you build the deployment.

 🧞 Creating a deployment for your current website
 ==============